General Question About Circuit Breaker

-All Breakers are found in your home’s breaker box.
+All Circuit Breakers are found in your home’s breaker box.
 Generally, breaker boxes can be found in the garage, utility, basement, and hall.
-Just look around and let us know where it is in the comment.
+Just look around and let us know where it is in a comment.

 Why We Need Circuit Breaker?

 Home electrical appliances and electronics need electricity to power up.
-But some time-poor wiring can cause an overflow of current and wire to become so hot then it starts to melt and causes a spark.
+But sometimes poor wiring can cause an overflow of current and the wire becomes so hot then it starts to melt and causes a spark.
 In this case, a circuit breaker helps to disconnect the load and prevent further damage.
-All circuit breaker has specific ampere rating.
+All circuit breaker has specific ampere ratings.
 That means you have to calculate the total amount of current before you install a circuit breaker.

 How does a Circuit Breaker work?